Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 Plant black radishes from mid to late summer (or in the fall if you live in a mild climate) by either directing sowing them into the garden or by starting them indoors to be transplanted later.
 The plants will need to be spaced about 3-4 inches apart *(farther if you want larger radishes).
 Rake your soil so that is free of stones, then sow the seeds in well-draining, loamy soil.

 It doesn't matter where you live in the United States, there are vegetables you can plant that will withstand cold, frost and even some snow.
-This is a list of frost-hardy vegetables:
+Try these frost-hardy winter vegetables in your garden!

-- Broccoli - Broccoli is hardy to frosts and light freezing, and sensitive to the heat.
+Broccoli is hardy to frosts and light freezing and sensitive to heat.
 If the weather is too warm, it will flower quickly and won't produce an edible head so you will usually be more successful growing this vegetable in the fall when the weather is a bit more predictable.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.